georgesohran/All-CS50Web-projects/final_project/README.md

 ## How Does It Work?
 ### Main screen
 The program opens the window with the help of Tkinter module.
-There is an entry for the
+There is an entry for the formula, entry for the zoom value and a button that generates the